-On a consolidated basis, no one customer that distributes golf clubs or golf balls in the United States accounted for more than 9% of the Company's consolidated revenues in 2015, and no one customer accounted for more than 8% of the Company's consolidated revenues in each of 2014 and 2013.
-The Company's top five customers accounted for no more than 26% of the Company's consolidated revenues in 2015, 25% in 2014, and 23% in 2013.
-On a segment basis, the Company's top five golf club customers accounted for approximately 25% of total consolidated golf club sales in each of 2015 and 2014, and approximately 23% in 2013.
-The top five golf ball customers accounted for approximately 30% of total consolidated golf ball sales in each of 2015 and 2014, and 27% in 2013.
+On a consolidated basis, no one customer that distributes golf clubs or golf balls in the United States accounted for more than 8%, 9% and 8% of the Company's consolidated revenues in 2016, 2015 and 2014, respectively.
+The Company's top five customers accounted for approximately 22% of the Company's consolidated revenues in 2016, 26% in 2015 and 25% in 2014.
+On a segment basis, the Company's top five golf club customers accounted for approximately 23% of total consolidated golf club sales in 2016, and approximately 25% of total consolidated golf club sales in each of 2015 and 2014.
+The top five golf ball customers accounted for approximately 28% of total consolidated golf ball sales in 2016 and 30% in each of 2015 and 2014.
 A loss of one or more of these customers would have a significant adverse effect on the Company's golf club and golf ball sales.